serokell/blog-posts/CONTRIBUTING.md

 * Owned by Serokell.
 * Appropriately licensed and attributed (CC, public domain, etc.).
-* You have the permission of the owner to use it
+* You have the permission of the owner to use it.

 ## Submitting the article

 You can submit your article in two different ways: via GitHub or via Google Docs.

-### GitHub (for developers)
+### GitHub

 We have a [GitHub repository](https://github.com/serokell/blog-posts) for submitting blog posts.
 Once you have a draft, you can open a pull request there with:

 * A folder with the name of your article.
 * Draft as .md.
 * Any other images you want to use in the draft.

-The draft should contain the text of your article in Markdown.
+The name of the pull request should contain the issue number of the article.

-Each sentence of the article should be in a new line, the lines should be unwrapped (this is to reduce the noise in diffs).
-Here’s a good example: [https://github.com/serokell/blog-posts/blob/master/lorentz-base/article.md](https://github.com/serokell/blog-posts/blob/master/lorentz-base/article.md)

 You can also use [HTML](https://www.w3schools.com/html/) and [LaTeX](https://latex-tutorial.com/tutorials/amsmath/) in the post.

+**Regarding Markdown:** We do not support footnotes.
+Whenever possible, prefer to use the simpler features over the more complicated ones.

 **Regarding HTML:** Do not use HTML and Markdown in the same block – it will not render nicely.